Our food should be nourishing and safe to eat.

 These substances end up in what we eat, thanks to a legal loophole that allows foods to be classified as “generally recognized as safe.”
-It’s a loophole food and chemical companies have exploited for decades – it means that instead of the FDA determining which food chemicals are safe to consume, the manufacturers of those substances decide.
+Food and chemical companies have exploited this loophole for decades – instead of the FDA determining which food chemicals are safe to consume, manufacturers decide.

 That can leave consumers struggling to know what’s safe for their families.

-EWG’s Dirty Dozen Guide to Food Chemicals shows you which chemicals to avoid in food by highlighting some of the worst offenders on the market.
+By highlighting some of the worst offenders on the market, EWG’s Dirty Dozen Guide to Food Chemicals shows you which chemicals in food to avoid: